|Homepage:||Click to visit|

 Study in one of France's most historic cities, Bordeaux.
 This amazing city dates back to the 3rd century BC.
 Located in the southern part of France, it is one of the nation's richest cities due to wine exports.
 Bordeaux has an exceptional location between the Atlantic Ocean, Pyrenees, and Auvergne Mountains.
 The city is well known for its magnificent Gothic cathedrals and 18th century mansions.
 In addition, St. Michel's Church and its bell towers are historical landmarks from the 15th century that are still intact today.
 Home to more than 200,000 residents, Bordeaux is proud of its ethnically diverse population and lively university community.

 PROGRAM DATES: Exact program dates change from year to year and you wil be notified of your terms specific dates in your acceptance letter.
 General program dates (including mandatory orientation) are:

-**Note that KEDGE uses Sequences instead of semesters.
-Generally Sequence 1-4 are fall semester and 5-9 or 10 are spring, though exact attendance is flexible as long as a full load of UWGB credits are completed.
+**Note that KEDGE uses 4 week course Cycles instead of semesters.
+Generally Cycles 1-3 are fall semester and 4/5-9 or 10 are spring, though exact attendance is flexible as long as a full load of UWGB credits are completed.
 Up to two courses and an online course can be taken each Cycle.

 Spring (Cycle 4- 7 or 8): Early January to mid-May or early June

-Students studying at the BEM generally live in an apartment in central Bordeaux with other international or French students.
+Students studying at KEDGE in Bordeaux generally live in an apartment in central Bordeaux with other international or French students.
 The student organization Melting Potes helps organize accomodation for incoming international students and also arranges for pick-ups at airports/train stations and events during your time in France.